CodeStory/fluent-http/README.md

 new Webserver().startSSL(9443, Paths.get("server.crt"), Paths.get("server.der"));
 ```

-It is also possible to use a TLS certificate chain with intermediate CA certificates
+It is also possible to use a TLS certificate chain with intermediate CA certificates:

 ```java
 new Webserver().startSSL(9443, Arrays.asList(Paths.get("server.crt"), Paths.get("subCA.crt")), Paths.get("server.der"));
 ```

-When an authentication with a client certificate is required, it is possible to specify a list of accepted trust anchor certificates
+When an authentication with a client certificate is required, it is possible to specify a list of accepted trust anchor certificates:

 ```java
 new Webserver().startSSL(9443, Arrays.asList(Paths.get("server.crt"), Paths.get("subCA.crt")), Paths.get("server.der"), Arrays.asList(Paths.get("trustAnchor.crt")));